Jamous/Logger_inner/README.md

 # Dependencies
 * Google chrome must be installed on the machine.
 * You will need Chrome drivers for your version, they can be found here: https://chromedriver.chromium.org/downloads
 * selenium must be installed.
-It can be installed with selenium
+It can be installed with pip install selenium

 # Versions
 ***Lumen Logger Inner (loggerinner_lumen.py)***